How to Get Eating Disorder Treatment Coverage from Insurance Companies

 My child is enrolled in [facility name] due to anorexia nervosa.
 Their primary care doctor, [name], recommended residential care due to their [list symptoms, signs, and worrying conditions].

-On [date], I received notification that their inpatient care will no longer be covered, and they must move to an outpatient facility.
-Both their doctor and I believe this will be detrimental to their health, and that that movement isn’t in line with APA guidelines for care.
+On [date], I received notification that their inpatient care would no longer be covered and that they must move to an outpatient facility.
+Both their doctor and I believe this will be detrimental to their health and that that movement isn’t in line with APA guidelines for care.

 I am attaching current copies of their lab test results.
 I am also including their referral letter from the doctor, outlining how long they should stay in residential care.